 - Less safety.
 The iconic—and terrifying—scene in Stephen King’s ‘Pet Semetary’ did highways no favors when it came to parental approval.
 For many families with children or pets, highways are a serious no-go when it comes to buying a home.
 The risks and danger are a bit too much, and most families prefer the safety of more solitary streets.

-Highways either bring a large amount of development and improvement to developing real estate in Fulton County, GA, or they can severely damage them, so it’s important to research the placement of your property before you buy or sell it.
+Highways either bring a large amount of development and improvement to developing real estate or they can severely damage them, so it’s important to research the placement of your home before you buy or sell it.
 Whether it’s extremely close or relatively far away, a highway impacts the surrounding area drastically, so be sure to prepare yourself for all the possibilities!